OpenWhere/ecs-deploy/README.md

 Bump a task version `deploy.py --cluster your-cluster --region us-east-1 --task task-name` Bump a service version `deploy.py --cluster your-cluster --region us-east-1 --service service-name`

+##Alternative Script
+An alternative script creates or updates services and tasks based on task definitions in a folder structure.
+Use this if you also want the script to create from scratch not just update ECS Tasks and services.

+Run the script `docker run --volume ~/.aws:/root/.aws --volume ./ecs:/usr/src/app/ecs openwhere/ecs-deploy ./ecsUpdate.py --help`

 ##AWS Credentials
 This script assumes you have exposed your AWS credentials by one of the typical means, env variables, ~/.aws/credentials, or an IAM Role. https://github.com/boto/boto3